 BMCM+AC Research Library

-BMCM+AC maintains a special collection of books and videos that focuses on the people and ideas of Black Mountain College and related topics.
+BMCM+AC maintains a collection of books and videos that focuses on the people and ideas of Black Mountain College and related topics.
 This non-circulating collection is open to the public during normal museum hours at 120 College Street.
 View our catalog to see the books available in the library.
-If you would like us to pull some materials for you, just let us know ahead of time and we’d be happy to.
+If you would like us to pull specific materials for you, please reach out to info[at]blackmountaincollege.org to let us know ahead of time.

 The BMCM+AC Research Library includes the Ronald R. Janssen Collection, also located at 120 College Street.
 Ronald R. Janssen, Professor Emeritus at Hofstra University, generously gifted his unique collection of BMC-related books, journals, and DVDs to Black Mountain College Museum + Arts Center.
 The collection focuses on the artists and writers of Black Mountain College and the movements these artists and writers influenced beyond the college.